EdsonAlcala/aigovernor/README.md

 ## Features

-- Fully compatible with existing governance platforms like Tally.
+- Fully compatible with existing governance platforms like Tally
 - Easy to implement
 - Scalable and configurable
 - Remove humans from governance decisions